 - Fever Students with a temperature of 100 degrees Fahrenheit or above should not attend school.
-Students must be fever free for 24 hours without the aid of medication before they may return to school. - Conjunctivitis/pinkeye Students with red, watery eyes, with or without purulent drainage, must remain at home until three doses of antibiotic eye drops have been administered and eyes are clear of purulent discharge.
+Students must be fever free for 24 hours without the aid of medication before they may return to school. - Conjunctivitis/pinkeye Students with red, watery eyes, with or without purulent drainage, must remain at home until three doses of antibiotic eye drops have been administered and eyes are clear of purulent discharge. - Impetigo This condition is highly contagious and requires treatment.
+Unless under the care of a healthcare provider, the student may not attend school. - Head lice A student who is found to be infected with live head lice shall be referred to the parent/guardian for treatment.
+After the student has been treated, the student may be readmitted to school upon inspection by the school nurse or their designee. - Pinworms This condition is easily transmitted and requires treatment before attending school. - Vomiting/diarrhea If a student has vomited or had diarrhea during the night or just before school, he/she should not attend.
+Students should remain at home until symptom free and able to tolerate regular food.

-- Impetigo This condition is highly contagious and requires treatment.
-Unless under the care of a heath care provider, the student may not attend school. - Head lice The school must be informed if your child has head lice.
-Any live lice or nits within 1⁄4" of the scalp must be treated.
-Treatment is required before returning to school.
-The student must be "checked in" by the school nurse before returning to class. - Pinworms This condition is easily transmitted and requires treatment before attending school. - Vomiting/diarrhea If a student has vomited or had diarrhea during the night or just before school, he/she should not attend.
-Students should remain at home until symptom free and able to tolerate regular food. - Sore throat A sore throat may require medical attention to determine if a strep infection is present and an antibiotic is needed.
+- Sore throat A sore throat may require medical attention to determine if a strep infection is present and an antibiotic is needed.
 If a throat culture is done, students should remain at home until results are known.
 If the culture is positive, students may return to school after 24 hours of antibiotics, if no fever is present. - Rash A student with a rash may be excluded until the cause of the rash has been determined.
-A physician's note may be required for readmission to school. - Ringworm of scalp and skin Students will be excluded from school until effective treatment is started.
+A physician's note may be required for re-admission to school. - Ringworm of scalp and skin Students will be excluded from school until effective treatment is started.
 This may require a physician's note. - Runny nose If drainage is profuse and not clear, students should remain at home until symptoms improve. - Cough A cough following a cold is not necessarily contagious and may be prolonged.
 If the cough is croup or is productive with non-clear discharge, students should remain at home until symptoms improve. - Chickenpox Students are excluded until all lesions have been crusted and there are no new lesions, generally day six after onset of the rash.